danikobrick/gened1187-finalproject/README.md

 Run the FER_data notebook first to download the data into your Drive, then you can run notebooks 2-4.

-The fer-2013 zip contains the fer-2013 folder with all of the data from processing, the best checkpoints, and the stored paths.
+Here is the link to my Google Drive fer-2013 folder with all of the data from processing, the best checkpoints, and the stored paths: https://drive.google.com/drive/folders/1YdUO4EJAdrtRfBE0zwvF0KdrjEXcNHcA?usp=sharing

 This is essentially what would be created when you run all the code.
-You can upload this folder to your Drive, and that way the code can use the cached paths.
+You can make a copy of this folder to your Drive (might need to download and reupload), and that way the code can use the cached paths.
 The models, however, would still take a long time to run.
+I tried to ZIP the folder and add to GitHub but the ZIP file is still too large.
+Using this folder is not necessary since running the code will create all of these files anyways.